-Each summer 1,700 youth and adults from over 150 churches participate in our Summer Programs.
-For the summer of 2018, we have five site locations throughout Washington, Oregon, California and Arizona.
-We offer week-long sessions beginning July 1, 2018.
-Last summer, teenagers completed over 100 projects on homes and community centers.
+Each summer 1,500 youth and adults from over 125 groups participate in our summer programs.
+For the summer of 2020, we will serve in five site locations throughout Oregon, California, and Arizona, and offer week-long sessions between June 2020 and August 2020.
+Last summer, teenagers completed over 80 projects on homes and community centers.
 Outside of work projects, youth share in worship and explore the culture of the communities where they are serving.
-Two of the sites are located in Native American communities, two in rural communities, and one in an urban community.
+Three of the sites are located in rural communities, one in a Native American community, and one in an urban community.

 Our mission is to enable youth to: